 Medigap Plan B Overview

-Medigap Plan B is a Medicare Supplement plan that covers some of the benefits that Original Medicare.
-While, Medigap Plan B will cover benefits, it leaves a few gaps open.
+Medigap Plan B is a Medicare Supplement plan that covers some of the benefits that Original Medicare doesn’t.
+While is has some interesting benefits, it leaves a few gaps open.

-Remember Medicare Plan B plans are designed to complement Original Medicare Part A and Part B. Below is a list of what you would pay under Original Medicare alone, and then what you would pay if you enroll in Medigap Plan B.
+Remember Medigap plans are designed to complement Original Medicare Part A and Part B. Below is a list of what you would pay under Original Medicare alone, and then what you would pay if you enrolled in Medigap Plan B.

 Medigap Plan B Benefit Details